 Project report (MSc only)

-During the summer months (July - August), students complete a research project on a topic in one health, for submission by early September.
+During the second half of the year (April - August), students complete a research project on a topic in one health, for submission by mid-August.

 Assessment takes place by eight end-of-module examinations, in-course assignments and by project report and an oral examination.